phoddie/m5paper/readme.md

 ## EPD Notes

 EPD display driver implemented.
-No luck.
-No response from display.
+It is able to initialize the screen.
+It can fill rectangles, but the color is wrong.
+It looks like the memory writes aren't working.
 For development convenience, the `EPD` class is built into `main.js`.

 The reference driver used to guide this implementation is [here](https://github.com/m5stack/M5EPD/blob/63f6eb34697b0120e68d279fe0e22e5ec3aba61b/src/M5EPD_Driver.cpp).
 The organization is similar.
 Once it works, it can be restructured for ease of integration with Poco and Piu.

 The data sheet is included in this [repository](./documentation).

-- Double checked pins numbers
+- Pin numbers are correct - both SPI read and write work
 - Using VSPI_HOST (like reference driver)
 - Confirmed that most-significant bit is sent first (MSBFIRST) (like reference driver)
 - Confirmed SPI Mode 0 used (SPI_MODE0)  (like reference driver)